Pinky-Cat/pinky-cat.github.io/indexes/touhou-website-index.md

 layout: touhou-website-index
 title:  "Touhou Website Index"
 date: 2024-06-05
+update: 2024-06-23
 tags:
 permalink:
 ---

-Added Lina Ciari, IonicFox, 106 Touhou Posters, Sumireko's Chuunihipster Travelogue ~ Out of the Ordinary and Unorthodox Touhou Music, Do haniwa dream of ceramic sheep?, Where does ZUN draws his fashion sense for some of the designs of the girls?, Hifuu Community Club
 In light of Awesome Touhou, this index will switch to indexing more niche contents of Touhou as to clean up the list to better show Touhou across the Internet.
-The cleanup has removed some dead links
+The pervious version of the index has been kept for archive purposes.
 	Any contribution, issues, or suggestion can be forwarded under the contacts listed under this [channel](https://youtube.com/@pinkycat0110?si=srPFXeVHIOWXEePD).
-[TOC]
 ## Foreword
 As an extension to the foreword in [Awesome Touhou](https://github.com/Gri-49/awesome-touhou) and the wishes expressed in [The Independent Web of 2hu - A Dream of Eastern Turnpikes](https://www.tekitou.moe/posts/2023-04-18-tuhupike.html), this index will catalog any parts of the web that contain any noteworthy Touhou content.
 The index also acts as a record keeper for when Touhou content on the web is forgotten as new Touhou content gets created and as social networks change or breakup.
 Hopefully, we see Touhou not become forgotten like the rest of Gensokyo was.
-🇯🇵
-🇬🇧
-🇨🇳
-🇰🇷

 ## Information

 | Name | Description | Language |